cityos-work/cityos-dev/index.md

 ----------------

 In the modern world, **social spaces are increasingly digital**, and they do not necessarily have to resemble physical spaces in appearance.
+This is why we call them **Digital Spaces**.

 The main component of a digital space is **the Venue**, where the attendees conduct their social interactions within the participatory and collaborative systems of the CityOS.